Cosmic-Crafter-1/layers-of-soil/src/notes.md

         b.
 Imprecise ray intersection test: The raycaster is detecting multiple intersections along the ray path, not just the closest one.
         c.
 BoxGeometry boundaries: The way you're testing for intersections doesn't account for the visual displacement of the geometry.

+My original code had two major issues:

+You were actually showing info boxes for all intersected objects, not just the top one There was a logical inconsistency - you were scaling closestObject (the first intersection) but showing info for intersect.object (the current intersection in the loop)

+Solution was to just remove the for loop that looped over all intersections lmao :)